 Stir mixture, and bring to a full rolling boil (a boil that doesn’t stop bubbling when stirred) on high heat.
 Stirring constantly, stir in all of the pectin quickly.

 Return to a full rolling boil and boil exactly 1 minute, stirring constantly.
 Remove from heat.
 Skim off any foam with a metal spoon.

 Quickly ladle fruit into prepared canning jars, within 1/8 inch from the tops of the jars.
 This canning funnel actually allows you to measure the head space right on the funnel!

 Wipe the rims of the jars with a damp cloth.
 Place canning lids and screw bands on the jars.

 Place jars on elevated rack in boiling water canner.
 Water must cover jars by 1 to 2 inches, so add additional water if necessary.
 Cover, and bring water to a gentle boil.
 Process jars for 10 minutes.

 Remove jars from boiling water canner and place upright on a towel on the kitchen counter to cool completely.
 Do not disturb the jars for at least 12 hours.

 After jars are cool, check seals by pressing middle of lid with finger.
 If lid springs back the lid is not sealed.

 Unsealed jars can be placed in refrigerator to be eaten in the next couple weeks.
 Sealed jars can be stored for at least 1 year.

-I was really curious to see how my family would like the strawberry rhubarb jam.
+I was really curious to see how my family would like this strawberry rhubarb jam recipe.
 My boys all loved it and said it was better than regular strawberry jam.